-So, we’re spending the last few weeks of Bluetooth’s 20th year looking back at the most memorable moments, stories, trends, and accomplishments of 2018.
-Here are the 5 videos you watched the most this year.
+So, we’re spending the last few weeks of Bluetooth technology’s 20th year looking back at the most memorable moments, stories, trends, and accomplishments of 2018.
+Here are the five videos you watched the most this year.

 20 Years of Blue (thanks to you)

 Whether cutting the audio cable, streamlining data transfer between devices, revolutionizing indoor positioning and location services, or connecting and automating buildings, factories, and cities, Bluetooth® technology has been the ambient technology that made it all possible.
 And Bluetooth members are the innovators who made it happen.
 See how it all started, and all the Bluetooth community has accomplished over the years — forever changing the way we connect.

 Illuminating Buildings and More – The Roadmap for Bluetooth Mesh